Arnie Sowell: Athletic achievements

 Sowell is best known for winning the gold medal in the men's 800-meter event during the 1955 Pan American Games in Mexico City.
 Sowell also set the world indoor record for the 880-yard run in 1957 at 1:50.3 and tied the world record for the 1,000 yards of 2:08.2 in 1955.

-He was recognized as a very versatile and talented runner who could run a variety of distances, and even hurdle and long jump.
+He was recognized as a versatile runner who could run long distances, as well as hurdle and long jump.

 One track coach, Manhattan's George Eastment, described him as the "greatest runner I ever saw"; another, Carl Olson, felt he could break the four-minute mile.

 During his career, he had a particular rivalry with his fellow countryman and middle-distance runner, Tom Courtney, the two swapping victories and being involved in many memorable duels.
 One duel was the 1956 Olympic trials where Courtney held off Sowell to finish first and second with Courtney in the process breaking Sowell's USA record (of 1:46.7) that he had achieved at that year's NCAA meet.

 During the Olympic final itself, Sowell led from the back straight of the first lap right up to the final turn of the final lap where he was passed by Courtney.
 As they entered the final straight, Coutney now ahead had his own battle with Derek Johnson who had also passed Sowell, but Sowell had to contend with the challenge of Audun Boysen.
 Courtney won his battle with Johnson and finished first, but Sowell lost his and finished fourth.

 Sowell was an excellent runner, indoors as well as outdoors, winning four NCAA titles and establishing a world record 1:50.3 for 880 yards.

 In 1956, Sowell was a member of teams that set world records in the 4 x 440y and 4 x 880y relays.